 If RLA_EC or SLA (whichever is applicable) is on the limit between two CC, the MS shall select the higher CC.

 In case downlink CC1 is selected, the MS shall further indicate in the EC Packet Channel Request message (see 3GPP TS 44.018 [17]) the margin of the measured RLA_EC (or SLA) relative to BT_Threshold_DL.
 The parameter DL_Signal_Strength_Step_Size broadcast in EC SI 2 (see 3GPP TS 44.018 [17]) is used to quantize the margin to report in the EC Packet Channel Request message.
 The maximum margin that can be reported is dependent on the number of Coverage Classes supported in the cell, and whether or not the access is initiated on RACH or EC-RACH, see 3GPP TS 44.018 [17].

+In case the selected downlink coverage class is higher than CC1 and EC_Reduced_PDCH_Allocation parameter in EC SI 2 does not indicate the use of 4 consecutive PDCH for EC TBF MS shall proceed as described in sub-clause 6.6.1a.4 for measurement of non-serving cells for cell reselection.